-Once at the Chattanooga Choo Choo campus, you’ll find plenty of family fun like the Escape Experience, Glenn Miller Gardens and Songbirds Guitar Museum.
-For dinner, restaurants STIR and the Terminal Brewhouse are a couple of the many options on the Southside, which also offer outdoor seating.
+Once at the Chattanooga Choo Choo campus, you’ll find plenty of family fun like the Escape Experience and the Glenn Miller Gardens.
+For dinner, restaurants STIR and TailGate Brewery are a couple of the many options on the Southside, which also offer outdoor seating.
 Across Market Street, load up on campfire treats at the Hot Chocolatier or enjoy an ice cream from Clumpies.

 Once you’ve explored the Southside by foot, you can ride the shuttle back to the Riverfront.
 The Southern Belle Riverboat is a perfect opportunity for an evening cruise on the Tennessee River before you head back to your campground.